Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 The Vibe & Design

-Bold red vertical board-and-batten siding with crisp white trim gives this dog house full farmhouse-barn energy.
-Two black lantern-style wall sconces flank the entry door, and a window-mounted AC unit sits on the right side.
-Your dog gets curb appeal and climate control.
+A bold red paint job on the vertical board-and-batten siding with crisp white trim gives this dog house a full farmhouse-barn feel.
+Two black lantern-style wall sconces flank the door, and a window mounted AC unit can be seen on the right side.

 What You Need to Recreate This